 When tossing the rigatoni with the sauce, make sure to use the reserved pasta water to bind the sauce together.
 The starchy water combines everything together into one cohesive dish.

 The finishing touch is, of course, the shaved parmesan.
 I had to stop myself from repeatedly sneaking in bites before taking this picture.
-I loved how the shape of the rigatoni allowed it to be fully coated in the sauce, soaking up all the goodness.
+The shape of the rigatoni allows it to be fully coated in the sauce, soaking up all the goodness.
 I do love my bolognese, but when I want to be a little healthier, I’m reaching for this eggplant ragu!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.